orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

 <div id="examsearchVis"></div>

+Harmony Search is run live to power the visualization above, as well as the one at the top of the page.
+Each wedge in the purple circle represents a harmony in the memory, and so the circle is the whole HM.
+Each wedge is labeled by its quality, and as harmonies grow closer to the target quality, the color of their wedges grow more purple.
+The best and worst harmonies are are also highlighted using a green or red border.
+Feel free to click on a harmony to see it's location on the heat map, and judge how close it is to the optimal point.
+Also, notice how new harmonies are added at the top of the circle and progress clockwise as new ones are added and poor ones are removed.
+The best harmonies will travel all the way around the circle but not get bumped out, and end up at the back for a long period of time, contributing good quality notes to the new harmonies being generated.

+The grid of numbers to the right represents the selection of the notes in each new harmony.
+The harmony at the top of the list (with all the lines stemming from it) is the most recent addition to the harmony memory, and each line below is a progressively older harmony in the memory.
+Each note in the 1st row is generated either by picking a note from the set of those previously chosen in the memory, or by picking one randomly from the set of possible notes.
+Those chosen from the memory are signified by a grey line pointing towards the harmony from which the note was chosen.
+If pitch adjustment is applied, the line becomes blue.
+Otherwise, the note is chosen randomly, which is signified by a purple line pointing upwards into the set of notes possible for each note in the harmony.
+You'll only notice this in the Sudoku demo above, because there isn't enough room to show all the possibilities with the exam example.

 <h1 id="sudoku_example">Sudoku Example</h1>

 Harmony search can be applied to more complex problems than simple functions like the above.
 Sudoku is a specific case of the graph coloring problem, one of [Karp's 21 NP-complete problems](http://en.wikipedia.org/wiki/Karp%E2%80%99s_21_NP-complete_problems).
 In other words, its very time consuming to brute force the solution to a sudoku by just trying random numbers and seeing if they work.
 There are excellent algorithms that often run faster than harmony search or any of its metaheuristic brethren which solve the sudoku using intelligent, problem aware methods and guess when needed.

 These "smart" solvers are I'm sure the algorithms employed by true Sudoku software, but they rely on intimate knowledge of the Sudoku solving process and an understanding of the techniques used.
 We have to encode our knowledge of how to solve sudokus into a program, implementing the guessing feature, the backtracking, and all the methods for eliminating possibilities for a particular cell.
 Instead of developing an algorithm like this, we can use a search method to find us a solution as long as we have a heuristic to tell the quality of a given solution.
 By solving them in this way, we don't need to concern ourselves with finding a general method or exploring edge cases or algorithmic nuances, and we let the search algorithm figure these things out on its own.
 We are able to lift the burden of understanding the relationship between the input variables from our own shoulders, and instead allow the algorithm to explore these relationships itself.